Approved Fall 2017

 CONSTITUTION OF THE WEST HILLS COLLEGE LEMOORE ACADEMIC SENATE

-ARTICLE I. CHARTER
+ARTICLE I: CHARTER

-ARTICLE II.
-PURPOSE
+ARTICLE II: PURPOSE

-The academic senate represents the faculty through consultative and collegial processes and, by such means, makes recommendations to the governing board and/or to its agents or designees.
-The Academic Senate has primary responsibility for making recommendations in the areas of academic and professional matters, including but not limited to curriculum, academic standards, hiring policies, procedures, and criteria for contract faculty and administration; and is to comment upon and review policies proposed by the Board of Governors of the Community Colleges of California.
+The Senate represents the faculty through consultative and collegial processes and, by such means, makes recommendations to the governing board and/or to its agents or designees.
+The Senate has primary responsibility for making recommendations in the areas of academic and professional matters, including but not limited to curriculum, academic standards, hiring policies, procedures, and criteria for contract faculty and administration; and is to comment upon and review policies proposed by the Board of Governors of the Community Colleges of California.
 With respect to these recommendations, the governing board and/or its agents or designees either relies primarily upon the advice or judgment of the academic senate, or otherwise enters into written mutual agreements with the academic senate in accordance with board policies delegating authority and responsibility to the academic senate.
-The Academic Senate shall engage in joint agreements with the district and participate in the design and implementation of participatory governance of the college in accordance with the Education Code, and Title 5, and any college policies related to the role of the Academic Senate in participatory governance.
+The Senate shall engage in joint agreements with the district and participate in the design and implementation of participatory governance of the college in accordance with the Education Code, and Title 5, and any college policies related to the role of the Senate in participatory governance.

 “Consult collegially” means that the district governing board shall develop policies on academic and professional matters through either or both of the following methods, according to its own discretion:

-- Relying primarily upon the advice and judgment of the academic senate; or
+Relying primarily upon the advice and judgment of the academic senate; or

-- That the district governing board, or such representatives as it may designate, and the representatives of the academic senate shall have the obligation to reach mutual agreement by written resolution, regulation or policy of the governing board effectuating such recommendations.
+That the district governing board, or such representatives as it may designate, and the representatives of the academic senate shall have the obligation to reach mutual agreement by written resolution, regulation or policy of the governing board effectuating such recommendations.

 “Primary reliance” means that, but for exceptional circumstances and absent of a clear and compelling reason provided in writing, the governing board and/or its representatives will adopt the recommendations of the academic senate.